-This article provides a detailed response to: How can companies measure the impact of business transformation efforts post-restructuring?
-For a comprehensive understanding of Restructuring, we also include relevant case studies for further reading and links to Restructuring templates.
+This article provides a detailed response to: How Do Companies Measure Success of Restructuring Efforts?
+[Complete Guide] For a comprehensive understanding of Restructuring, we also include relevant case studies for further reading and links to Restructuring templates.

 Before we begin, let's review some important management concepts, as they relate to this question.